 Home remedy for dry eye

 Omega-3 fatty acids.
-A 2013 study indicated that omega-3 fatty acids dietary supplements can positively impact dry-eye syndrome.
+A indicated that omega-3 fatty acids dietary supplements can positively impact dry-eye syndrome.
 The study also showed a positive impact of omega-3 fatty acids on blepharitis.

 Home remedies for blepharitis